 Annual Tim Heinsz 5K Run/Walk & Annual Jim Devine Dog Walk

 The Annual Tim Heinsz Memorial 5K Run/Walk & Annual Jim Devine Dog Walk honors the memory of two of Mizzou Law’s most beloved deans.
-Tim Heinsz served as dean of the MU School of Law, and was an avid runner.
-Jim Devine served as assistant dean of the school, and was a noted dog lover.
+Tim Heinsz served as dean of the MU School of Law and was an avid runner.
+Jim Devine served as assistant dean of the school and was a noted dog lover.
 Proceeds benefit the Timothy J. Heinsz Scholarship Fund.

 Women’s Law Association Auction

 Each spring the Women’s Law Association at the School of Law hosts a dinner and charity auction to help support various nonprofit groups throughout the surrounding community.
 This event allows faculty, staff, students and many businesses throughout the state of Missouri to give back to worthy causes.
-Some of the charities that have been benefitted in the past include: True North Women’s Shelter, Ronald McDonald House of Mid-Missouri and Happiness for Health (a service for the MU Children’s Hospital started by Prof. Doug Abrams).
+Some of the charities that have been benefited in the past include True North Women’s Shelter, Ronald McDonald House of Mid-Missouri and Happiness for Health (a service for the MU Children’s Hospital started by Prof. Doug Abrams).

 The Women’s Law Association collects donations from businesses around the state all year long and compiles them together as part of a silent auction.
 These donations usually include event tickets, certificates and quality products.
-Along with this, it is tradition for law school faculty and staff to donate package events to be bid on throughout the live auction event.
+Along with this, it is a tradition for law school faculty and staff to donate package events to be bid on throughout the live auction event.
 This tradition gives bidders a chance to purchase one-of-a-kind experiences to be shared with the donating faculty member or staff group.
-Many auction items are donated every year and as a result have helped create the buzz that makes this event so popular.
-Some of the most highly sought after experiences include: cocktail classes, game nights, cooking classes, wine tastings, bike rides to Rocheport and golf rounds.
+Many auction items are donated every year and as a result, have helped create the buzz that makes this event so popular.
+Some of the most highly sought after experiences include cocktail classes, game nights, cooking classes, wine tastings, bike rides to Rocheport and golf rounds.
 The amazing faculty and staff members at the School of Law provide all of these events for the sake of raising money and awareness for nonprofit groups.

 The auction gives students a chance to interact with the faculty and staff outside of school all while helping worthy causes.
 The silent auction offers students a chance to purchase products from businesses at a reduced price and encourages friendly bidding competition.
 Later in the night, the live auction picks up the pace as students vie for the coveted events they can share with their favorite professor or staff member.
-The whole event has become a wonderful tradition for the school and shows how united Mizzou Law is to giving back to the surrounding community.
+The whole event has become a wonderful tradition for the school and shows how united Mizzou Law is to give back to the surrounding community.